omnyway-labs/amplify_cljs_example/README.md

-# re-frame-re-com-amplify-exp
+# Example re-frame/re-com app with AWS Amplify based Authenticator

 A [re-frame](https://github.com/Day8/re-frame) application that demonstrates how to use AWS Amplify Cognito with an automautomatic Authenticator wrapper.
-It uses the AWS Amplify react UI features.
+It uses the AWS Amplify react UI features with almost no code on your part.

 With a very simple wrapper around the app, you automatically get full integration with AWS Cognito and a UI to do